 Since getting my first college rejection from Stanford, I can tell you this: I've learned a lot about what I did wrong in my application.

 For one, my application wasn't unique enough.
-I didn't have a "spike" that made me stand apart from other applicants; instead, I naively believed in the misconception that well rounded was what all top schools wanted the most.
+I didn't have a "spike" that made me stand apart from other applicants; instead, I naively believed in the misconception that being well-rounded was what all top schools wanted the most.
 (Hint: it's not!)

 In addition, my SAT score wasn't up to par.
 At the time I thought I'd done fairly well on the test, but I didn't realize that pretty good isn't usually good enough for top schools like Stanford.
-These days, you'd need to score around 1500 (or in the top 2%) just to meet the average at Stanford!
+These days, you'd need to score at least a 1500 (or in the top 2%) just to meet the average at Stanford!

 Finally, I didn't take advantage of the AP/honors classes available at my high schools (I moved and attended two schools).
 I remember thinking that two or three AP classes and a couple of high AP scores would be good enough.
 Again, though, this isn't that impressive to top-ranked schools.